-- Place the flour, butter and salt into a large, clean bowl.
-Rub the butter into the flour with your fingertips until the mixture resembles fine breadcrumbs, working as quickly as possible to prevent the dough becoming warm.
-Add the very cold water to the mixture and using a cold knife stir until the dough binds together, add more water a teaspoon at a time if the mixture is too dry.
-Wrap the dough in clingfilm and chill for a minimum of 15 minutes, up to 30 minutes.
+Add the very cold water to the mixture and then, use a cold knife to stir until the dough binds together.
+Add more water a teaspoon at a time if the mixture is too dry.
+Wrap the dough, and chill for a minimum of 15 minutes, up to 30 minutes.

 On a lightly floured surface, roll the chilled dough into a 12-inch round.
 Fit the dough into a 9- to 9 1/2-inch fluted tart pan with a removable bottom.
 Don't overstretch the pastry while rolling, as it may crack in the oven.
 Trim the edges of the dough evenly with the top of the tart pan.
 Lightly dock the bottom of the dough in the tart pan.
 Transfer the pan to the refrigerator for 30 minutes, or alternatively freeze for 15 minutes.
 Meanwhile, position a rack in the center of the oven and heat to 375 F.

 Line the tart with parchment, fill with dry beans or pie weights, and bake until the edges are dry and light brown, about 15 minutes.

 Remove the parchment and the pie weights and continue to bake until the bottom crust is light golden, 5 to 8 minutes more.
 Remove from the oven and set aside while you make the filling.

 Gather the ingredients.
 Lower the oven to 325 F.

 In a large bowl, lightly beat the eggs and egg yolks with the sugar.

 In a medium saucepan, warm the cream to a gentle simmer over medium heat.